 The Movie Was Filmed Almost Entirely In Front Of A Green Screen

-Cinesite created a world of live action and animation.
-However, in order to bring that world to the big screen, Jordan needed stand-ins for the cartoon characters.
+Cinesite had a huge task ahead of them to help create the world for Space Jame.
+In order to bring that world to the big screen, Jordan needed stand-ins for the cartoon characters.
 So, the studio brought in a troupe of comedic actors who donned green while running around on their knees.

 The result?
 Jordan managed to simulate the correct eye level as if he was looking at Bugs and the gang.
-The movie was one of the largest visual effects films of its time.
+At the time, Space Jam used groundbreaking visual effects that rivaled other big budget films.

 The Movie Introduced A New Character